 - Clinical Psychologist

 Evidence from one of the above must indicate that you have an enduring and substantial disability which causes you, during the course of a journey, to:

-- Experience very considerable difficulty whilst walking, which may include very considerable psychological distress, or
+- experience very considerable difficulty whilst walking, which may include very considerable psychological distress.

-Equalities Act 2010: should you require a reasonable adjustment or assistance to complete an application for a Blue Badge, please contact 01225 713002Close
+If you require a reasonable adjustment or assistance to complete an application for a Blue Badge, please contact 01225 713002.

 A website that claims to help people with their application for a Blue Badge is not affiliated with any organisation or the council.
-This website charges £49 for its service, whereas the true cost associated with applying for a Blue Badge direct with your Local Authority is £10, which is refundable if your application for a Blue Badge is not approved.
+This website charges for its service, whereas the true cost associated of applying for a Blue Badge direct with Wiltshire Council is £10.

 Using your Blue Badge